seankohjs/AscentHFC/README.md

 ## Additional Notes

 - **Limitations:**
-  - The chatbot's responses are limited by the information present in the provided documents.
-It cannot answer questions outside of that context.
+  - The chatbot is limited by the knowledge within the provided document database and does not use external knowledge.
-  - The feedback analysis tool requires the `policy_feedback.txt` file to contain valid feedback in the right format.
+  - The dashboard requires valid feedback data to provide correct analysis.
 - **Future Improvements:**
   - Add support for multiple document types beyond PDFs.
   - Implement user authentication.
-  - Improve the chatbot's response formatting and contextual understanding using advanced Gemini techniques.
+  - Enhance the chatbot's response format and contextual understanding using advanced Gemini techniques and other LLM tools.
+  - Implement a more sophisticated system to extract more granular data from user feedback.